 If by some strange chance you haven’t head your fill of lobster yet, you have two more options: Harraseeket Lunch & Lobster on the harbor in South Freeport, or Day’s Crabmeat & Lobster on a tidal estuary in Yarmouth.

 Where to Stay in Portland Maine if you only have one day

-The upscale, full-service, boutique-style Portland Harbor Hotel, offers a great Old Port location just one block from the waterfront.
+- The Portland Harbor Hotel: The upscale, full-service, boutique-style Portland Harbor Hotel, offers a great Old Port location just one block from the waterfront.

-Watch lobster boats bobbing in Kettle Cove from the especially eco-conscious, full-service, beach-front Inn by the Sea in Cape Elizabeth.
+- Inn By the Sea: Watch lobster boats bobbing in Kettle Cove from the especially eco-conscious, full-service, beach-front Inn by the Sea in Cape Elizabeth.